ajp4891/portfolio/CritiqueByDesign.md

 It has one x-axis that has the entire story.
 This chart is trying to give the 3 different perspectives for the audience, one with the specific age, one who is in the specific salary range, and the last one is for overall picture of the US average (all data combined).
 Although, this x-axis gives a feel of Timeline as there is not Y-axis, while looking at the viz rapidly, which means the user may interpret the viz's meaning wrong, sensing the data presented from left to right as a timeline.
 Additionally, the X-axis has two dimensions overlapped, this could have been separated in X and Y axes combination, age being on the Y axis while salary on the X or vice-versa.

 Even though this viz is simple, it lacks many elements to it, which could have improved viz's purpose.
-This Viz would only attract those audience who has prior understanding in the field as this doesn’t give many details about what the ratio of the difference is, whether the difference is minor, major, or negligible comparatively to the original value.
+This Viz would only attract those audience who has prior understanding in the field as this doesn’t give many details about what the ratio of the difference is, whether the difference is minor, major, or negligible compare to the original value.
 It also doesn’t mention for which region, and whether if it’s a difference of an average or the sum.

 Colors are also minimal, which is good, however could be improved by assigning the gradient of colors to show the impact visually for the audience who would like to have a brief look.